1. Market Overview

 1.10.2 Authorised Use of Directives, Regulatory Notices and Practice Notes

 Directives, Regulatory Notices and Practice Notes may only be used in the manner and for such purposes as expressly contemplated under this Rules.
 "Directives" are binding notices directing Members to take corrective or other actions in the interests of a fair, orderly and transparent market or to address investor protection concerns.
-"Regulatory Notices" are binding notices issued by the Exchange regarding regulatory matters pertaining to the Markets.
+"Regulatory Notices" are binding notices issued by the Exchange regarding regulatory matters pertaining to the Markets and Partner Markets.
 "Practice Notes" are guidelines that seek to explain the application and interpretation of a Rule.
 Practice Notes do not bind the Exchange in the application of a Rule.

 The order of precedence in the construction and interpretation of the various legislative and quasi-legislative instruments governing the Markets and their participants shall be, in descending order of precedence, as follows:(a) Act(b) Rules(c) Directives(d) Regulatory Notices(e) Practice Notes